The Senate just passed a critical clean energy bill to pave the way for more nuclear - KESQ

 But the bill could also be a boon for big, traditional nuclear reactors, which make up all of the current US fleet.
 Georgia Power recently brought two new large reactors online; together, Vogtle Plant units 3 and 4 represent the largest clean energy generator in the nation, according to the utility.
 They were the only large reactors to be built in the US in the last three decades.

-High costs and delayed construction dogged the Vogtle project, which ended up costing around $35 billion more than its original estimate and came online years behind schedule.
+High costs and delayed construction dogged the Vogtle project, which came online years behind schedule and cost about $35 billion – more than double its original budget of $14 billion.

 The Bill Gates-backed TerraPower project in Wyoming is trying something different: It recently broke ground and began construction on smaller, cheaper reactors — the advanced technology the industry believes will be the future of nuclear energy.
 But TerraPower is still waiting for its design to be approved by the Nuclear Regulatory Commission, something the new bill could help speed up.
 TerraPower is expected to be built by 2030 at the earliest.